-Singer-songwriter Ed Sheeran did not copy Marvin Gaye’s song Let’s Get It On when writing his own song Thinking Out Loud, a US court has ruled.
+Copyright in songs can be a complex area of intellectual property law, usually involving a number of copyright works.
+In a recent case, a US court ruled that singer-songwriter Ed Sheeran did not copy Marvin Gaye’s song Let’s Get It On when writing his own song Thinking Out Loud.

 Sheeran was taken to court and accused of copyright infringement by Structured Asset Sales, a company that partly own the track that they said had been copied.
 They claimed that parts of Mr Sheeran’s song had been “copied and exploited, without authorisation or credit”, arguing that Mr Sheeran and his co-writer Amy Wadge had taken different parts of Marvin Gaye’s older song to use in Thinking Out Loud, without paying royalties to Marvin Gaye’s estate or his co-writer Ed Townsend.